 The gastrointestinal tract contains thousands of species of bacteria, some of which are beneficial and some of which are potentially pathogenic.
 The gut microbiome contains an entire ecosystem of microorganisms - called microbiota - that includes these bacteria, as well as viruses and fungi.
 The microbiome is the full collection of genetic material of all the gut microbiota.
-The majority of microbiota are in the large intestine, with bacteria from genera including Bifidobacterium, Lactobacillus, and Enterococcus, as well as some potentially pathogenic bacteria from genera such as Clostridium and Staphylococcus.
-1-4 The predominant phyla present in the gut microbiome of healthy dogs and cats include Firmicutes, Bacteroidetes, Actinobacteria, and Fusobacteria.5-7 Despite phyla similarities, the microbiome is unique for each dog.
+The majority of microbiota are in the large intestine, with bacteria from genera including Bifidobacterium, Lactobacillus, and Enterococcus, as well as some potentially pathogenic bacteria from genera such as Clostridium and Staphylococcus.14 The predominant phyla present in the gut microbiome of healthy dogs and cats include Firmicutes, Bacteroidetes, Actinobacteria, and Fusobacteria.5-7 Despite phyla similarities, the microbiome is unique for each dog.
 In one study analyzing the fecal microbiota in 76 healthy dogs by qPCR and shotgun sequencing, only a small number of bacterial species (17/1190) were consistently present in the microbiomes of these dogs.8

-In the human body, the number of bacterial cells present in the gut microbiome is estimated to be in the trillions and is approximately equivalent to the total number of human cells in the body.
-Previous resources considered the bacterial count to be about ten times higher than the number of host cells.
+In the human body, the number of bacterial cells present in the gut microbiome is estimated to be in the trillions and is approximately equivalent to the total number of human cells in the body.9 Previous resources considered the bacterial count to be about ten times higher than the number of host cells.1 for handling waste from the digestive process, which involves stool production and further processing of the waste by the microbiome, allowing for fermentation, production of short chain fatty acids, and other processes.
+The large intestine is also responsible for water absorption and balance.